ranfysvalle02/mama-demo/code-conversion.md

 - `mvn spring-boot:run` to run the application.

 ### Step 5: Identify Application Layers
 Identify the use-case abstraction in the source code.
 The application has a "member registration" feature with 3 fields: name, email, and phone.
 There are REST endpoints for each member.
+And there is an endpoint that lists all members.

 ### Step 6: A bit of compromise (tech debt)
 As you begin the conversion, note that there is no server-side validation of the data that is being persisted.
 This is a technical debt that needs to be addressed in the future.